 Buyers who opt for the LT trim gain a CD/MP3 player linked to six speakers, SiriusXM satellite radio, power windows with one-touch auto up/down on the driver side, premium cloth trim, rear floor mats, power-adjustable mirrors and a rear-view camera.
 16-inch alloy wheels help give the car a more premium look, and cars equipped with an automatic transmission come with a remote start.

-The LTZ trim takes all of the aforementioned equipment and either adds to or replace it with perforated leatherette upholstery, heated front seats, a leather-wrapped steering wheel, an upgraded stereo with an auxiliary input jack, cruise control, fog lamps and 17-inch alloy wheels.
+Equipped with the 1.4-liter turbo four, the LTZ trim takes all of the aforementioned equipment and either adds to or replace it with perforated leatherette upholstery, heated front seats, a leather-wrapped steering wheel, an upgraded stereo with an auxiliary input jack, cruise control, fog lamps and 17-inch alloy wheels.
 Chevrolet's MyLink infotainment system is fitted as standard.

 All Sonic models come standard with an impressive array of airbags, including dual front, front knee, front side, rear side and full-length side curtain airbags.
 Traction and stability control systems are also included.